 Pre-Proposal Meeting: Your Advisory Committee is asked to advise you on the suitability of your choice of a topic for the research proposition.
 As soon as you have a good idea of what your proposal plan will be, your Advisory Committee should be apprised of the project.
 The Advisory Committee will meet (PRE-PROPOSAL MEETING) for a short period of time while you briefly outline the proposal project.
 Because the pre-proposal meeting is an unofficial meeting of the committee, attendance by the outside of the department member is optional.
 Extended presentations or handouts are not advisable at this time.
-Each committee chairman.
+Each committee member is expected to recommend to either "proceed" or "look for a new topic" to the committee chairman.
 A recommendation to look for a new research proposal topic should in no way be construed as a failure and this recommendation carries no penalty.
-At the same time, you should be aware that advice to proceed with the proposal topic is no assurance that the exam will be passed or even that committee members consider the proposal toposal topics.

-the oral exam itself should the topic be competently developed and presented.
+At the same time, you should be aware that advice to proceed with the proposed topic is no assurance that the exam will be passed or even that committee members consider the proposal to possess sufficient originality to merit a pass on the oral exam itself should the topic be competently developed and presented.
 Advice to proceed at this point simply means that there are no obvious conflicts with the proposal guidelines.
 If, at a later time, you find it necessary or desirable to change the thrust of the proposal, no new meetings or outlines are required unless you desire a recommendation from your committee on the change.
 However, you should be aware that the advice to proceed was based on the original outline.
 At this pre-proposal meeting, the advisor or committee may require a write-up of post-PLAN experimental progress that comes due at the proposal defense.